ayuryshev/skywire/TestingProposals.md

         ${OPTS} go test -race -tags no_ci -cover -timeout=5m ./pkg/...
 ```

+We have coverage ranging from ~40% to ~90% for v

 **B. Developer-environment**

 - `make test` from Makefile
 - We started some recipes for developers in README.md
 - Created `make-goals` for running nodes: `make run`, `make stop`, `make docker-run`, `make docker-stop`

 ### Current status in other skycoin projects (only about skycoin/skycoin now)